• Skip to main content

 • Vanilla bean paste - Like the crêpes batter, use vanilla bean paste.
 Nothing is prettier than seeing all those beautiful vanilla specks in the cream.

 Whilst a crêpes cake sounds very fancy, don't be deceived - follow along with these steps so that you can visually see and understand the four main stages.
-I break them down into:
+These are:

-• Cooking the crêpes - no special equipment is needed here.
+• Cook the crêpes - no special equipment is needed here.

-• Making the filling - you can whip the cream by hand or with a hand-held electric beater.
+• Make the crêpes filling - you can whip the cream by hand or with a hand-held electric beater.

-• Assembling the cake - this step is very simple but takes time.
+• Assemble the cake - this step is very simple but takes time.

 Just so that you can create a realistic timeline and plan ahead, I've added notes as to how long each component takes.
 In summary, the hands-on working time is shy of an hour and a half, and you'll need 5 hours of refrigeration time.